Apply to SU

 Apply on or before October 1 for spring semester application and scholarship consideration.
 After this date, applications will be accepted on a space-available basis until November 15.

-Note: All applicants are encouraged to apply well in advance of printed deadlines; the suggested dates are our best estimate of space availability in the class, but without guarantee.
+Note: These are application deadlines only.
+Supporting documents such as transcripts, conduct reports, etc., can be submitted after posted deadlines without penalty.
+All applicants are encouraged to apply well in advance of printed deadlines; the suggested dates are our best estimate of space availability in the class, but without guarantee.

 Choose one of the transfer applications below.
-There is no application fee.
 The transfer application is used for admission and merit scholarship reviews.
-We do not require application supplements.
+We do not require an application fee or any additional supplements.

 Checklist of Required Documents

-- In order to complete your transfer application to Southwestern, submit the following required documents:
+In order to complete your transfer application to Southwestern, submit the following documents:

 - Personal Essay: One essay is required on any topic.
 This requirement is met if you submit an essay with your online transfer application.

-- College Official’s Report: This form is a disciplinary/conduct check with the college/university your are currently attending or most recently attended.
+- College Conduct Report : This form is a disciplinary/conduct check with the college/university you are currently attending or most recently attended.
 To be filled out by a college administrator with access to your disciplinary/conduct record, generally someone in the Dean of Students Office.